Do I need any previous experience?

 What equipment is needed?

+Keep your gear to the bare essentials and as lightweight as possible - you will be carrying it all!
 A whistle is compulsory and to be carried on the front strap of each guests pack.

 How fast do you walk?

-The pace is determined by the ability of the group but we try to achieve an average pace of 2.5mph.
+The pace is determined by the ability of the group but we try to achieve an average pace of approximately 2.5mph.
 Of course, the overall distance may be affected by the pace of the group and your Guide can adjust this.
 Groups are allowed to spread out as they chat and enjoy the experience but it is the responsibility of the hikers at the back to keep up as needed.

 What about the toilet?